luan/vscode-project-scopes/README.md

 # VSCode Project Scopes

-VSCode has features to make shard workspaces or to group them together, but unfortunately those don't quite work with every monorepo.
+VSCode has features to make shared workspaces or to group them together, but unfortunately those don't quite work with every monorepo.
 Monorepos have a way to be deeply integrated and have a hard time migrating to things that properly shard the codebase.
 A solution is to hide the parts of the project you're not using.

 This extension is inspired by how IntelliJ solves this problem, with Project Scopes.
 This allows you to create a view of the project where you're going to find files, navigate, etc.